hskwakr/TTVChatSpeech/README.md

-﻿# This repo is Legacy.
-I recommend https://github.com/hskwakr/TTVChatSpeech

- ## Dependencies
+﻿## Dependencies
-- Newtonsoft.Json
 - Google.Cloud.TextToSpeech.V1
 - TwitchLib
-- System.IO

-Also, you need to change the code in `TwitchBot.cs` to set your twitch token.
+Also, you need to change the code in `TwitchChat/TwitchChatInitializer.cs` to set your twitch token.
 Here is about token generator: https://twitchtokengenerator.com/
 (If you can set environment variable "TwitchToken", you can use below code.)
 ```